French conquest of Vietnam: Royalist insurrections and French pacifications (1885–1895)

-The Cần Vương movement (save the sovereign) began after the 1885 treaty of Tien Tsin.
-It rallied Vietnamese scholar-officials and aristocracy class that were loyal to the crown and motivated by Confucian ethics to rebel against the establishing French colonial rule.
+The Cần Vương movement (save the sovereign) began after the 1885 treaty of Tianjin.
+It rallied Vietnamese scholar-officials and the aristocracy class that were loyal to the crown and motivated by Confucian ethics to rebel against the establishing French colonial rule.
 The leaders of the movement, regents Nguyễn Văn Tường and Tôn Thất Thuyết enthroned Nguyễn Ưng Lịch as emperor Hàm Nghi.
 Tôn Thất Thuyết launched the rebellion against French superior advisor Roussel de Courcy on 4 July 1885.
-French troops seized the royal citadel and royal treasures in the next day.
+French troops seized the royal citadel and royal treasures on the next day.
 Tôn Thất Thuyết forced the young emperor, with 5,000 soldiers to flee to the countryside.
-In September in Hue, de Courcy installed pro-French Đồng Khánh, a brother of Hàm Nghi as the vassal emperor.
+In September in Hue, de Courcy installed pro-French Đồng Khánh, a brother of Hàm Nghi, as the vassal emperor.
 Anti-French and anti-Catholic Can Vuong rebellions raged across Tonkin and Annam; more than 40,000 Catholics, 18 French missionaries, 40 Vietnamese pastors were murdered; 9,000 churches were destroyed by angry mobs.

 Hàm Nghi was betrayed by a Muong chief who asked for French troops to capture him in a refugee camp in November 1888 and was deported to Algeria.
-After the emperor had vanished, mandarins and members of the Cần Vương movement gradually surrendered to France, excepted few spearheads remained to resist: Đề Nắm (killed in 1891); Phan Đình Phùng (killed in 1896); Hoàng Hoa Thám (killed in 1913).
+After the emperor had vanished, mandarins and members of the Cần Vương movement gradually surrendered to France, except for a few spearheads that remained to resist: Đề Nắm (killed in 1891); Phan Đình Phùng (killed in 1896); Hoàng Hoa Thám (killed in 1913).

 Establishment of French Indochina

 French Indochina was formed on 17 October 1887 from Annam, Tonkin, Cochinchina (which together form modern Vietnam), and the Kingdom of Cambodia.
-France immediately inherited Vietnamese historic claims to the Lao Kingdoms which were currently under Siamese suzerainty.
-By 1889–1892, France began drawing its claims on Laos based on a former Vietnamese territorial extent on Laos during the reign of Minh Mang in which the Vietnamese never administrated them but made them tributary kingdoms, and were currently parts of Siamese suzerainty.
+France immediately inherited Vietnamese historic claims to the Lao Kingdoms, which were currently under Siamese suzerainty.
+By 1889–1892, France began drawing its claims on Laos based on a former Vietnamese territorial extent on Laos during the reign of Minh Mang, in which the Vietnamese never administered them but made them tributary kingdoms, and were currently parts of Siamese suzerainty.
 In the report Rapport à Monsieur le Gouverneur Général sur les territories du Laos Annamite occupès par les Siamois including a map of Laos to the Governor-General of French Indochina Lanessan on September 7, 1892, locations with Vietnamese names were depicted on the Lao eastern bank of the Mekong, purportedly demonstrating "historical Vietnamese space" and ultimately French possession.
-France argued that since the Laotian territories belonged to Vietnam during the 1830s, the presence of Siamese military in those regions are "illegitimate occupation" and France has "historical rights" to reclaim, guaranteed by force.
+France argued that since the Laotian territories belonged to Vietnam during the 1830s, the presence of the Siamese military in those regions was an "illegitimate occupation" and France had "historical rights" to reclaim, guaranteed by force.

-In 1893, France sent its warships to Bangkok demanding the Siamese king Rama V to hand over the suzerainty of Laotian kingdoms to France.
+In 1893, France sent its warships to Bangkok, demanding that the Siamese king Rama V hand over the suzerainty of Laotian kingdoms to France.
 The Lao parts incorporated into the French protectorate of Laos, a constitutional territory of French Indochina.
 In 1907, Thailand ceded three northern Cambodian provinces to the French.